Sumgait

 The city has a territory of 83 km2.
-It was founded as a suburb of Baku in 1944 and received city status on November 22, 1949, growing into a major industrial center during the Soviet period.
+It was founded as a suburb of Baku in 1944 and received city status on 22 November 1949, growing into a major industrial center during the Soviet period.
 The municipality of Sumgait also includes the settlements of Jorat and Haji Zeynalabdin.
 It is home to Sumqayit State University.

+The city is best known internationally for where the Sumgait pogrom took place in 1988, in which local Armenian populations were killed or forced to relocate due to threats of violence.

 Etymology

+The name of city comes from the name of the Mongol tribe Sugaut (Sagait).

-According to local folklore the city is named after the Sumgait River.
+According to local folklore, the city is named after the Sumgait River.
 One folk legend tells the tale of a hero by the name of "Sum", who is chosen by the community to fight a monster that was blocking the Sumgait River.
 Sum eventually manages to kill the monster, but when the river is released he is swept away by the waters and never seen again.
 After that, his beloved, Jeyran, inconsolable due to Sum's disappearance, would go to the river and cry "Sum qayıt!" (which means "Sum, come back!" in Azerbaijani).
 So the river became known as Sumgait, after which the city was named.